Skip to main content

 • English

 In addition to ACT and SAT scores, the Department of English provides an Advanced Standing Assessment (ASA) for ENGL 1157 and ENGL 1158.
-Students wishing to take an ASA for either ENGL 1157 or ENGL 1158 should contact the First-Year Writing Program (fwp@uno.edu).
+Students wishing to take an ASA for either ENGL 1157 or ENGL 1158 should contact the First-Year Writing Program for eligibility (fwp@uno.edu).

 ENGL 1157